akshat3826/Multi-Level-Urban-Road-Crossing-System/Design-challenges-and-solutions.md

 # Engineering Mitigation Strategies for Identified Limitations

-This document lists the major drawbacks of the system and provides clear engineering + planning solutions for each.
+This document summarizes the main limitations identified during the design of the Multi-Level Urban Road Crossing System and provides practical engineering strategies to mitigate them.
+The goal is to ensure that the system remains functional, safe, and financially feasible under real-world conditions.

 ## 1. Cost & Maintenance